-- 5.27 Waste travels beyond administrative boundaries and is managed based on commercial decisions.
+- 5.27.
+Waste travels beyond administrative boundaries and is managed based on commercial decisions.
 Larger waste operators are likely to take a national and regional view on the locations of their facilities.
-Data for imports and exports is not readily available and EA data is used to calculate import and exports. - 5.28 In 2018, West Sussex was a net exporter of all waste (net export of 60,069 tonnes).
-Across all waste streams, there were net exports of waste to landfill (106,759 tonnes), mainly for household and commercial waste which is to be expected as there are no active landfill sites for managing non-inert waste in West Sussex.
-For recycling, West Sussex was a net exporter of waste for treatment, which includes recycling sites, (net export of 7,964 tonnes) and a net importer of 24,799 tonnes of waste for metal recycling.
-Although West Sussex did not achieve neutral imports and exports for recycling during 2018, it is expected that this picture will continue to change as the waste industry continue to move waste according to markets.
-In the South East, the Waste Planning Authorities, through the South East Waste Planning Advisory Group, have signed up to a Memorandum of Understanding, which sets out that the authorities will all plan for net self-sufficiency, allowing for waste to continue to move as required, whilst all plan areas provide sufficient capacity for waste arisings. - 5.29 Figure 8 shows the trend in net imports and exports since the WLP was adopted, however, it should be noted that it shows total figures for each management type and therefore does not show the variation between different waste streams.
+Data for imports and exports is not readily available and EA data is used to calculate import and exports. - 5.28.
+In 2019, West Sussex was a net exporter of all waste (net import of 255,880 tonnes).
+Across all waste streams, there were net exports of waste to landfill (95,515 tonnes), incineration (55,450 tonnes) mainly for household and commercial waste which is to be expected as there are no active landfill sites for managing non-inert waste in West Sussex.
+For recycling, West Sussex was a net importer which includes recycling sites, (net import of 191,604 tonnes) and a net importer of 58,535 tonnes of waste for metal recycling.
+Although West Sussex did not achieve neutral imports and exports for recycling during 2019, it is expected that this picture will continue to change as the waste industry continue to move waste according to markets.
+In the South East, the Waste Planning Authorities, through the South East Waste Planning Advisory Group (SEWPAG), have signed up to a Memorandum of Understanding, which sets out that the authorities will all plan for net self-sufficiency, allowing for waste to continue to move as required, whilst all plan areas provide sufficient capacity for waste arisings. - 5.29.
+Figure 9 shows the trend in net imports and exports since the WLP was adopted, however, it should be noted that it shows total figures for each management type and therefore does not show the variation between different waste streams.
 Transfer and metal recycling have largely remained stable showing only small deviations from neutral imports and exports.
-Landfill and treatment are moving towards net exports.
+Landfill has moved towards net export due to there no longer being landfill capacity in West Sussex.

-Table 13: Waste Imports into West Sussex in 2018
+Table 12: Waste imports into West Sussex in 2019/20